Myōe: Biography

-Myōe also strove to find ways to make the teachings of esoteric Buddhism more understandable to lay people; on the other hand, during his lifetime he was a scathing critic of his contemporary, Hōnen, and the new Pure Land Buddhist movement.
+Myōe also strove to find ways to make the teachings of esoteric Buddhism more understandable to lay people; on the other hand, during his lifetime he was a scathing critic of his contemporary, Hōnen, and the new Pure Land Buddhist.
 As a response to the increasing popularity of the exclusive nembutsu practice, Myōe wrote two treatises, the "Breaking the Circle of Heresy" (摧邪輪, Zaijarin) and the follow-up "Breaking the Circle of Heresy—Elaboration" (摧邪輪荘厳記, Zaijarin Shōgonki) that sought to refute Honen's teachings as laid out in the Senchakushū.
-Myōe agreed with Hōnen's criticism of the establishment, but felt that sole practice of the nembutsu was too restrictive and disregarded important Buddhist themes in Mahayana Buddhism such as the Bodhicitta and the concept of upāya.
+Myōe agreed with Hōnen's criticism of the establishment, but felt that sole practice of the nembutsu was too restrictive and disregarded important Buddhist themes in Mahayana Buddhism such as the bodhicitta and the concept of upāya.
 Nevertheless, Myōe also lamented the necessity of writing such treatises: "By nature I am pained by that which is harmful.
 I feel this way about writing the Zaijarin."

 In the later years of his life, Myōe wrote extensively on the meaning and application of the Mantra of Light.
-Myōe's interpretation of the Mantra of Light was somewhat unorthodox, in that he promoted the mantra as a means of being reborn in Sukhāvatī, the pure land of Amitābha, rather than a practice for attaining enlightenment in this life as taught by Kūkai and others.
+Myōe's interpretation of the Mantra of Light was somewhat unorthodox, in that he promoted the mantra as a means of being reborn in Sukhāvatī, the Pure Land of Amitābha, rather than a practice for attaining enlightenment in this life as taught by Kūkai and others.
 Myōe was a firm believer in the notion of Dharma Decline and sought to promote the Mantra of Light as a means of intercession.

 Myōe was equally critical of the lax discipline and corruption of the Buddhist establishment, and removed himself from the capital of Kyoto as much as possible.
 At one point, to demonstrate his resolve to follow the Buddhist path, Myōe knelt before an image of the Buddha at Kōzan-ji, and cut off his own ear.
 Supposedly, the blood stain can still be seen at the temple to this day.
 Records for the time show that the daily regimen of practices for the monks at Kōzan-ji, during Myoe's administration, included zazen meditation, recitation of the sutras and the Mantra of Light.
 These same records show that even details such as cleaning the bathroom regularly were routinely enforced.
 A wooden tablet titled "As Appropriate" (阿留辺畿夜宇和, Arubekiyōwa) still hangs in the northeast corner of the Sekisui'in Hall at Kōzan-ji detailing various regulations.

 At the same time, Myōe was also pragmatic and often adopted practices from other Buddhist sects, notably Zen, if it proved useful.
 Myōe firmly believed in the importance of upāya and sought to provide a diverse set of practices for both monastics and lay people.
 In addition, he developed new forms of mandalas that utilized only Japanese calligraphy and the Sanskrit Siddhaṃ script.
 Similar styles were utilized by Shinran and Nichiren.
 The particular style of mandala he devised, and the devotional rituals surrounding it, are recorded in his treatise, the "Thrice-Daily Worship" (Sanji Raishaku) written in 1215.